Sailor Of The Year Questions

 2. Sportsmanship and Ethical Conduct:

-• Respect for Rules: Adherence to racing rules and regulations is paramount.
+• Respect for Rules: Adherence to racing rules and regulations is very important.
 Penalties, protests, and unsportsmanlike conduct can significantly impact a sailor's chances.

 • Respect for Competitors: Demonstrating respect for fellow competitors, regardless of the outcome, is crucial.
 Positive interactions, helpfulness, and good sportsmanship are highly valued traits.